pbarbarant/fmralign/doc/functional_alignment/fmralign_pipeline.rst

 Aligning images of various size is not always easy because when we search a transformation for `n` voxels yields at least a complexity of :math:`n^2`.
-Moreover, finding just one transformation for similarity of functional signal in the whole brain could create unrealistic correspondances, for example inter-hemispheric.
+Moreover, finding just one transformation for similarity of functional signal in the whole brain could create unrealistic correspondences, for example inter-hemispheric.

 To avoid these issues, we keep alignment local, i.e. on local and functionally meaningful regions.
 Thus, in a first step cluster the voxels in the image into `n_pieces` sub-regions, based on functional information.